 Pycnosorus chrysanthes direct seeded as part of our land management at Paramount Grasslands.

 Because of the fickle nature of our climate, we provide broad guidelines to ensure that management goals are achieved within the management period.
-In addition to following the works recommendations, land managers must consider long-term outcomes, while focusing on achievable short- to medium-term goals.
-As such, our plans identify a number of ‘aspirational’ long-term goals for land managers to evaluate against at the completion of a five year management period.
+In addition to following the works recommendations, land managers must consider long-term outcomes while focusing on achievable short- to medium-term goals.